 Contractor: Stephenson and Getaz of Knoxville

 Description: The building faces north and is a two story dark red colored brick structure.
-The building has a high square brick clock tower rising to a white colored wood cupola with clock and steep green colored roof.
-Wings were added to the west and east sides in 1920 to 1921.
+The building is located on landscaped grounds in the center of Knoxville.
+The building has a high square brick clock tower with 2,500 pound bell, rising to a white colored wood cupola with clock and steep green colored roof.
+In the interior are high hallways and wooden staircases.
+Wings were added to the west and east sides in 1920 t0 1921.
 The architect was Albert Baumann of Baumann & Baumann and the contractor was A H Wisman.
 The building served as the courthouse until 1979.

 See: The architect, Palliser & Palliser of New York City, New York, also designed the old courthouse in Escambia County, Florida.

 History: The county was created in 1792 and Knoxville was selected as the county seat.
 The first courthouse was built in 1793.
 The second courthouse was a stone and brick structure built in 1797.
 The third courthouse was Greek Revival structure built by John Dameron and Drury P Armstrong in 1839 to 1842.
 The fourth and present courthouse was constructed in 184 to 1885 at a cost of $82,000.
 The City-County Building was constructed in 1977 to 1979.

 See: Located in the county is the Tennessee Supreme Court – Knoxville.

 City-County Building - Knoxville

 Photos taken 2012, 2014 and 2018